imamousenotacat/re-patchright/README.md

 If you are not interested in the technical details you can leave here and go to [re-broser-use](https://github.com/imamousenotacat/re-browser-use) for some practical use of this.

-# TL/DR: Ramblings and technical details
+# TL/DR: Ramblings and some technical details

 This little program